Data-drone/timeseries_replay/Notes/Planning_Notes.md

 Planning notes for what we will need to get this usable

 - TODO
-    - fix docker image to install pip bits correctly
-    - get publisher tests written
     - need to write some examples on usage
     - install script

+- Later TODO
+    - get more publisher tests written

 ## MVP - Alpha

 1)  Read from SQLAlchemy DB with timestamp column